auguth/W3FGrant-Application/pallet_pocs.md

 - **Ajay Joshua**: Ajay is a B.Tech graduate in Robotics and Automation.
 He is well-versed in Solidity with three years of practical experience in developing various web3 projects.
 During his coursework, Ajay has also worked on various projects, in brain-computer interface, AI-based power management system and distributed node-based space communication.
 His skills span across blockchain development and cybersecurity.

 - **Joby Reuben**: Joby is a the research lead.
 He is a dedicated researcher and has been delving deep in blockchains for over 2 years.
 He has profound understanding of Layer 1 protocols and is passionate to design Layer 1 consensus protocols.
-Currently he rewriting Ethereum yellow paper for developers.
+Currently he rewriting Ethereum yellow paper for developers as an open contribution.
 His elaborate research experience and realization of current shortcomings of blockchain has led to the idea of developing first developer incentivising consensus which we look forward to bring into reality.

 ### Team Code Repos